slatedocs/slate/source/includes/_apiv1.md

 twitter_id | false | Twitter username for the business, without the @ symbol
-google_plus_id | false | The Google Plus ID or the name used for the page of the business instagram_id | false | The Instgram ID or the username for the business listing omit_address | false| Boolean for omitting the address from the listing (default: false)
+google_plus_id | false | The Google Plus ID or the name used for the page of the business instagram_id | false | The Instgram ID or the username for the business listing omit_address | false | Boolean for omitting the address from the listing (default: false) hours | false | The Hours a business is open or closed represented by a hash of multi dimensional arrays

 ## Update a Partner Listing